 The winners of the Textile Award

-MycoTEX® offers an award winning, all-in-one solution for fashion brands.
+MycoTEX by NEFFA® offers an award winning, all-in-one solution for fashion brands.
 They use an automated seamless production technology to create custom-fit products out of sustainable, vegan textiles made from mycelium (mushroom roots).
 It is not just a material, but a holistic solution for the entire fashion supply chain.

 Resortecs (REcycling, SORting, TEChnologieS) is an award-winning startup that develops technology to empower efficient, industrial-scale textile disassembly, sorting and recycling – driving full circularity in the fashion industry without creative nor quality trade-offs.
 Their heat-dissolvable stitching threads and rivet buttons enable fashion brands to transform their products into recyclable, circular pieces from the manufacturing stage.
 The textile-disassembling ovens enable recyclers to unlock higher levels of better-quality material, processing up to 4M garments/year with low emissions and no material damage, so that fabrics can be used over and over again.

 Retraced is a blockchain-powered supply chain management platform to help the fashion and textile industry tackle their sustainability goals from every angle.
 Our solutions help companies manage their supply chain data, evaluate their compliance efforts and risk factors, and share all information with relevant stakeholders — thereby empowering them to scale their sustainability efforts through connectivity and collaboration.
 Retraced also offers state-of-the art product and fiber traceability solutions, all the way down to the farmer, providing more clarity into fiber provenance, and helping create more trust with customers and consumers.